The 5 Ws of oral care

 Brush three to four times a week to maintain healthy teeth and gums.
-Pets can be fidgety when it comes to having their teeth cleaned, so timing their tooth brushing after physical activity can make the process easier.
+Animals can be fidgety when it comes to having their teeth cleaned, so timing their tooth brushing after physical activity can make the process easier.

 Where do signs of oral disease show up?

-You should check your pet’s mouth once a week to make sure gums are pink, not white or red, and teeth are clean without signs of brownish tartar.
+You should check your furry friend’s mouth once a week to make sure gums are pink, not white or red, and teeth are clean without signs of brownish tartar.
 There are other clues that may indicate possible mouth problems, like exceptionally bad breath, excessive drinking or urinating, loss of appetite, or vomiting.

 Who can you talk to if you suspect a problem?